Semisimplicity and Indecomposable Objects in Interpolating Partition Categories: Indecomposable objects

 where $\mathcal{V}$ is the set of isomorphism classes of those $V\in\Irr(S(p))$ for $k\geq0$, $[p]\in\Projk/{\sim}$, $p\not\in(\nu_k)$, whose associated idempotent $e_{k,p,V}$ decomposes into a sum of primitive idempotents $(e_i)_i$ in $P(k,k)\supset \cC(k,k)$ at least one of which has non-zero trace. \end{lemma}

-\begin{proof} By general results on the semisimplification (see \cite[Thm.~2.6]{EO18} or \Cref{rem::negl_morphisms}), the quotient functor induces a bijection between the isomorphism classes of indecomposable objects of non-zero dimension in the original category and the isomorphism classes of non-zero indecomposables in the semisimplification.
-The dimension in $\RepCt$ can be computed by decomposing the relevant idempotent in $\uRep(P,t)=\uRep(S_t)$ and summing the non-negative traces of the involved idempotents in $\uRep(S_t)$ (they correspond to dimensions of objects in $\Rep(S_t)=\widehat{\uRep(S_t)}$). \end{proof}
+\begin{proof} By general results on the semisimplification (see \cite[Thm.~2.6]{EO18} or \Cref{rem::negl_morphisms}), the quotient functor induces a bijection between the isomorphism classes of indecomposable objects of non-zero dimension in the original category and the isomorphism classes of non-zero indecomposable objects in the semisimplification.

+By \Cref{thm::indecompsable_obj_by_A_k}, the isomorphism classes of indecomposable objects in $\RepCt$ are given by the isomorphism classes of the objects $\L_p(V)$ for isomorphism classes $V$ of complex $S(p)$-representations, for $k\geq0$ and $[p]\in\Projk/{\sim}$ such that $p\neq(\nu_k)$.
+Hence, the indecomposable objects in $\wRepCt$ are given by the subset of those $V$ for which $\L_p(V)$ has non-zero dimension.